 - We can accept card payments, Apple/Google pay, PayPal or cash, whichever you prefer.
 It is preferable if you can make contactless payments.

 - We put a restriction on how many certain foods can be taken in order to make this fair to everyone.
 We ask that you are considerate of others when taking food and flowers for this reason.

 Will the food offered be safe to eat?

 YES, YES, YES!
 The food we collect is surplus stock.
 This can be the result of over-ordering, stock which will not scan, a damaged box, donations from the public/shops, or some foods can be near, or just past the best before date but this is still safe to eat.
-Best before refers to the quality of the food not the safety so for example, the texture may be different.
+Best before refers to the quality of the food, not the safety, so for example, the texture may be different.
 We can only pass on foods with a use by date if we can freeze them on this date.
 We then label this appropriately with guidance of when to use.
 This is perfectly safe and legal as freezing acts as a ‘pause’ button.

 Due to cross contamination of foods such as bakery, we have to advise that those with severe allergies should not use the pantry.